Jon Hammes: Early life and education

 Hammes was born and raised in south Racine, Wisconsin.
 He was the third of seven children.
 His grandfather, who moved to Racine around 1900, built the Hammes Tavern in 1928.
-Hammes' father, Don, operated the tavern and served as the booster club president at Washington Park High School, from which Hammes and all of his siblings graduated.
+Hammes's father, Don, operated the tavern and served as the booster club president at Washington Park High School, from which Hammes and all of his siblings graduated.

 Hammes earned his Master of Science degree in real estate and urban land economics from the University of Wisconsin–Madison in 1974.
 He studied under James Graaskamp, who helped establish real estate as an academic discipline.
 Hammes also earned a Bachelor of Business Administration degree from the University of Wisconsin–Milwaukee.

 Career

 Hammes started his career with the Trammell Crow Company in 1974 and credits Trammell Crow as a career mentor.
 In 1987, he succeeded Allan Hamilton as Midwest regional partner after previously serving as a Great Lakes regional partner.
 While serving in this role, he was involved in the Milwaukee Center development project.
 Hammes was also a member of the company's management board.

 In 1991, Hammes left Trammell Crow to form Hammes Company, a real estate firm that soon specialized in health care facilities and related developments.
 He told the Milwaukee Business Journal that the health care sector represented a substantial percentage of gross national product at the time, and it made sense to allocate resources there.
-Under Hammes’ leadership, the company recruited medical industry specialists and optimized their operations to more effectively compete for health care buildings.
+Under Hammes’s leadership, the company recruited medical industry specialists and optimized their operations to more effectively compete for health care buildings.

 In 2001, Hammes launched the investment arm of Hammes Company that became Hammes Partners.

 Hammes has also been personally involved with his company's construction of sports facilities, including the renovation of Lambeau Field in Green Bay and the development of the U.S. Bank Stadium in Minneapolis.

 Hammes continues to serve as chairman and CEO of Hammes Company.